How player and team ratings are calculated

 What team ratings measure

 The Team Ratings page shows the final overall score, including offensive and defensive sub-ratings.
-These team numbers are built from the existing player ratings for each team.

 - The QB value is the weighted average of the best quarterback at 80% and the backup at 20%.